What Causes A Red Nose In The Elderly?

 It is possible that the skin around your nose will become red due to a variety of factors, including seasonal dryness, an underlying disease such as rosacea, active acne breakouts, skin allergies, a change in temperature, or just plain irritation.

-You might be interested: Quick Answer: How To Help An Elderly Person?
+You might be interested: Question: What To Get Single Elderly Woman?

 What causes purple nose?